Data + AI systems for real workflows

 Business data scope

-1. 01 B2B transaction foundation Orders, contracts, items, stores, customers, fulfillment, inventory, payment, margin, and approval fields
+1. 01 B2B finance domain foundation PNL, B2B, HR, Leasing, orders, contracts, customers, fulfillment, inventory, payment, margin, and approval fields

-2. 02 Reporting and governance Dashboard-ready ADS tables, data dictionary, SOX-aware release evidence, and production job monitoring
+2. 02 Reporting and governance B2B refined management datasets, asset map, lineage, dashboard-ready ADS tables, SOX-aware release evidence, and production job monitoring

-3. 03 Cloud warehouse performance Five-layer ODS / DIM / DWD / DWS / ADS architecture with StarRocks acceleration
+3. 03 Cloud warehouse performance Five-layer ODS / DIM / DWD / DWS / ADS architecture with StarRocks materialized-view and model optimization

 Enterprise value came from making finance and operations data explainable, reusable, and fast enough for daily decisions.